CoRE-Lab-UCF/Pollack_et_al_2024/README.md

 # The statistical framework for mixed populations in compound flood analysis

-This directory contains MATLAB and R scripts used for estimating the joint probabilities in coastal regions, focusing on the mixed populations (tropical cyclones (TCs) and non-tropical cyclones (non-TCs)).
+This directory contains MATLAB scripts used for estimating the return periods of compound flood drivers in coastal regions, focusing on the mixed populations (tropical cyclones (TCs) and non-tropical cyclones (non-TCs)).
 The methodology and results are detailed in the paper "[Funding rules that promote equity in climate adaptation outcomes]([https://osf.io/preprints/osf/6ewmu])."

 <br>